gluijk/camera-profiling-mlp-superchroma/README.md

 # camera-profiling-mlp-traintest
-Digital camera sensor profiling with Superchroma and IT8 cards using a neural network
+Digital camera sensor profiling with Superchroma card using a neural network